numenta/numenta-web/packages/numenta.com/pages/numenta-in-a-nutshell/right.md

 ---
-image: ../images/numenta-brains.jpg
+image: images/numenta-brains.jpg
-title: Right Title
+title: Numenta in a Nutshell
 ---